swiftlang/swift-evolution/proposals/XXXX-unsaferawpointer.md

 ```

 The semantics of initializing memory with a typed pointer are
 different than initializing with a raw pointer.
+Initializing via a raw
+pointer changes the memory state to "initialized with some type" for
+the lifetime of that value in memory.
+Deinitializing the memory then
+returns the memory to a pristine state.
+This does not impose any type on the
+allocated memory.

+Initializing via a typed pointer, in addition to changing the temporal
+memory state, also imposes a type on the allocated memory for the
+entire lifetime of the memory itself, from allocation to
-We say that typed
-pointer initialization "binds" the allocated memory to that type (raw
+deallocation.
+We say that typed pointer initialization "binds" the
-pointer initialization does *not* bind memory to that type).
-If memory
+allocated memory to that type.
+If memory is bound to a type, it is
-is bound to a type, it is illegal for the program to access the same
+illegal for the program to access the same allocated memory as an
-allocated memory as an unrelated type.
-Consequently, this should only
+unrelated type.
+Consequently, this should only be done when the
-be done when the programmer has control over allocation and
+programmer has control over allocation and deallocation of that memory
-deallocation of that memory and thus can guarantee that the memory is
+and thus can guarantee that the memory is never initialized to an
-never initialized to an unrelated type.
+unrelated type.

 The sequence shown below binds allocated memory to type `T` in two
 places.
 The sequence is valid because the bound memory is never